Home » Drawing Tutorials » Anime » How to Draw a Pokémon

 Step 14: Erase the guidelines

 Now, take an eraser and remove any construction lines and sketches.
-Try to not touch the necessary lines of the drawing.
-After that, trade over the entire drawing of Pikachu with darker lines to give it finished look.
-Correct the errors if any and prepare the drawing to the final stages.
+Try not to touch the necessary lines of the drawing.
+After that, trace over the entire drawing of Pikachu with darker lines to give it a finished look.
+Correct any errors and prepare the drawing for the final stages.

 Step 15: Add some hatching to the Pokémon